Vision2Web: A Hierarchical Benchmark for Visual Website Development with Agent Verification: Appendix.

 \subsubsection{Website Category Distribution}

-To systematically characterize the diversity of websites in \benchname{}, we establish a professional website classification framework.
-This taxonomy was developed through structured interviews with experienced frontend engineers and subsequently summarized by PhD students in computer science, ensuring both practical relevance and academic rigor.
-We categorize websites into four broad classes—Content, Transaction, SaaS Platforms, and Public Services—with subcategories and representative examples listed in Table~\ref{tab:website_categories}, each linked to the relevant software engineering capabilities. \\Building upon this classification, we further analyze how tasks in \benchname{} are distributed across different website categories and task levels.
+To characterize website diversity in \benchname{}, we construct a professional website taxonomy through interviews with experienced frontend engineers and synthesis by PhD students in computer science.
+The taxonomy groups websites into four broad classes—Content, Transaction, SaaS Platforms, and Public Services—with subcategories, representative examples, and associated software engineering capabilities summarized in Table~\ref{tab:website_categories}. \\Building upon this classification, we further analyze how tasks in \benchname{} are distributed across different website categories and task levels.
 Table~\ref{tab:task_distribution} summarizes the number of tasks in each category under the three hierarchical development levels, providing an overview of the benchmark composition and ensuring balanced coverage across both website types and software engineering complexity.